OpenROAD and Enterprise Access Specific FAQs

 How does licensing work in a virtual environment?

-I’m running Ingres in a cluster.
+I’m running in a cluster.
 How does this need to be licensed?

-Ingres needs to be licensed for each machine it will run on.
-That remains true if the machines are part of an Ingres or OS cluster.
-In an active-active clustered Ingres installation all hosts need to be licensed as production hosts.
-In an Active-Passive Ingres Cluster or an OS cluster in which Ingres is only actively running on one node at a time, one host must be licensed for production and the remaining hosts must be licensed for hot-standby.
+Needs to be licensed for each machine it will run on.
+That remains true if the machines are part of an OS cluster.
+In an active-active clustered installation all hosts need to be licensed as production hosts.
+In an Active-Passive Cluster or an OS cluster in which is only actively running on one node at a time, one host must be licensed for production and the remaining hosts must be licensed for hot-standby.

 Do I need to pay for a license on a DR server?